Skip to main content

 This approach may provide additional insight for patients who continue to experience symptoms despite normal laboratory reports.

-The Right Question to Ask About Your Health and Labs
+The Better Question to Ask About Normal Labs and Optimal Health

 Instead of asking, “Are my labs normal?” a more helpful question is, “Are my labs optimal for how I want to feel?”